 Greek-inspired cocktails - credits: Lisa Holmen Photography/Shutterstock.com

 Looking for things to do in Naxos during the night?
-A good place to start would be one of the many cozy bars you can find downtown that serve delicious drinks and inspired cocktails while playing pick-me-up music.
-Our most favorite bar in Naxos, hands down, is the popular Swing Cocktail Bar.
+A good place to start would be one of the many cozy bars you can find downtown that serves delicious drinks and inspired cocktails while playing pick-me-up music.
+Our favorite bar in Naxos, hands down, is the popular Swing Cocktail Bar.

 Forget about the cocktail bars you’re used to and can stumble upon anywhere and everywhere; Swing Cocktail Bar is both uncommon and one-of-the-kind, using the science of chemistry to make mind-blowingly delicious concoctions.

 Another great option is Like Home Bar, a bar that fulfills the promise of its name.
 Cozy and homey, with its mouthwatering drinks, laid-back vibe, and excellent music, it will lure you in and make you sway.